jason-p-cress/NagiosMediator/README.txt

    and change the aggregation interval to something more relevant (e.g. 5-minutes)
       see: https://www.ibm.com/support/knowledgecenter/en/SSJQQ3_1.3.4/com.ibm.scapi.doc/admin_guide/t_tsaa_adminguide_settingtheaggregationinterval.html

+7. Configure the mediator as described in the "Configuring the mediator" section of this README

-7. Test the mediator by running the new-nagios.py file located under the bin directory of your mediator installation location.
+8. Test the mediator by running the new-nagios.py file located under the bin directory of your mediator installation location.
 Inspect the created CSV files and ensure that there is metric data being generated, as expected for your particular Nagios XI deployment.
 If the expected data is being generated, create a crontab entry (generally using the 'scadmin' user, or if you have installed PI as a different user, you would use that user).
 For example: